 Position/ Resource Allocation Method Teachers Schools are allotted the number of regular education teachers to meet specified class size limits and to provide prep time for each teacher.
 Special education teachers are allocated separately, as detailed in the Centrally Allocated Resources section of this document.
 Class size limits are as follows: Grades K-3: 30 students Grades 4-12: 33 students Career and Technical Education Schools: 24 students See page 3 for additional details on the teacher formulas for each school level.
-Kindergarten teachers are entirely funded by grants in FY17.
-Principal One principal per school Assistant Principals In addition to the formula below, all neighborhood high schools are provided one assistant principal to support ninth grade.
+Kindergarten teachers are entirely funded by grants in FY18.
+Principal One principal per school In addition to the formula below, all neighborhood high schools are provided one assistant principal to support ninth grade.
 This assistant principal cannot be reallocated for another purpose.
-0-699 students: No assistant principal 2,000-2,649: Three assistant principals 700-1,349 students: One assistant principal Over 2,649 students: Four assistant principals 1,350-1,999 students: Two assistant principals Counselors All schools are provided at least one counselor.
-0-949 students: One counselor 950-1,599 students: Two counselors 1,600-2,249 students: Three counselors Over 2,249 students: Four counselors Secretaries 0-1,149 students: One secretary 1,150-2,249 students: Two secretaries Over 2,249 students: Three secretaries Student Climate Support (3 hour) 0-299 students: Two student climate staff 300-449 students: Three student climate staff 450-599 students: Four student climate staff 600-749 students: Five student climate staff 750-949 students: Six student climate staff Additional student climate staff are provided to schools operating more than one building: Two buildings: Two student climate staff Three buildings: Four student climate staff \$100 Teacher Allotment \$100 per teacher and counselor Schools must pay staff for a specific number of days of Summer Registration/Reorganization.
-1 Summer Reorganization Elementary SchoolsMiddle and High Schools10 days for secretaries (daily rate=\$249.66)10 days for secretaries (daily rate=\$249.66)10 days for roster chair (daily rate=\$456.17) Discretionary Funds \$140 per student for schools identified as Model or Reinforce according to SDP's School Progress Report (SPR) \$165 per student for schools identified as Watch or Intervene according to SDP's School Progress Report (SPR) These funds may be used for staff, supplies, textbooks, computers, extra-curricular activities, parent outreach, etc. School Redesign Initiative \$50,000 for each school selected for the School Redesign Initiative Special Programs Arts programs: \$50,000 International Baccalaureate (IB) programs: Schools with IB programs receive an additional 1.6 teachers
+Assistant Principals 0-699 students: No assistant principal 2,000-2,649: Three assistant principals 700-1,349 students: One assistant principal Over 2,649 students: Four assistant principals 1,350-1,999 students: Two assistant principals All schools are provided at least one counselor.
+Counselors 0-949 students: One counselor 950-1,599 students: Two counselors 1,600-2,249 students: Three counselors 2,250-2,899: Four counselors Over 2,899: Five counselors Secretaries 0-1,149 students: One secretary 1,150-2,249 students: Two secretaries Over 2,249 students: Three secretaries Student Climate Support (3 hour) 0-299 students: Two student climate staff 300-449 students: Three student climate staff 450-599 students: Four student climate staff 600-749 students: Five student climate staff 750-949 students: Six student climate staff Additional student climate staff are provided to schools operating more than one building: Additional student climate staff are provided to schools operating more than one building: Two buildings: Two student climate staff Three buildings: Four student climate staff \$100 Teacher Allotment \$100 per teacher and counselor Schools must pay staff for a specific number of days of Summer Registration/Reorganization.
+Summer Reorganization Elementary SchoolsMiddle and High Schools10 days for secretaries (daily rate=\$249.53)10 days for secretaries (daily rate=\$249.53)10 days for roster chair (daily rate=\$455.31) Discretionary Funds \$140 per student for schools identified as Model or Reinforce according to SDP's School Progress Report (SPR) \$165 per student for schools identified as Watch or Intervene according to SDP's School Progress Report (SPR) i dilus These funds may be used for staff, supplies, textbooks, computers, extra-curricular activities, parent outreach, etc. School Redesign Initiative \$50,000 for each school selected for the School Redesign Initiative Special Programs Arts programs: \$50,000 International Baccalaureate (IB) programs: Schools with IB programs receive an additional 1.6 teachers

 &lt;sup>1 Summer Reorganization days (10 days) and Professional Development days (10 days) for Principals/Assistant Principals (10 months) will NOT be included in the Summer Reorganization allotment; the funding will be in a central budget code.
-Principals/Assistant Principals will be required to submit a 324 with Assistant Superintendent's signature for reimbursement.
 Any difference between the budgeted amount and the amount spent may NOT be used for other purposes.